BA (Oxon), MA (London), DPhil (Oxon)

 Areas of expertise: James Joyce, modernism, modernist poetry, adaptation, parody, intertextuality, genetic criticism.

 Undergraduate Teaching: I teach on a wide range of literature modules at the University of Nottingham, including Studying Literature and Modern and Contemporary Literature: 1910-present.
 At level… read more

 I am fascinated by modernism and its literatures.
 My doctoral thesis (2009) was the first study to show the defining role played by parody in the creation of literary modernism.
 Focusing particularly… read more

-I would be delighted to hear from students or researchers with an interest in modernism or genetic criticism and I welcome PhD applications in these fields.
+I would be delighted to hear from students or researchers with interests in modernism, particularly James Joyce, and/or genetic criticism and I welcome PhD applications in these fields.